Skip to content

 XCM Emulator

 The xcm-emulator relies on transport layer pallets.
 However, the messages do not leverage the same messaging infrastructure as live networks since the transport mechanism is mocked.
-Additionally, consensus-related events are not covered, such as disputes, staking, and ImOnline events.
+Additionally, consensus-related events are not covered, such as disputes and staking events.
 Parachains should use end-to-end (E2E) tests to validate these events.

 The XCM Emulator provides both advantages and limitations when testing cross-chain communication in simulated environments.